timosheyka/Personal-Finance-Advisor-Solvd/README.md

 Here's Data you can provide to reach more percise result from my Finance Advisor

-* Salary - Monthly Income that we'll work with to give you an advice on managing them
+* Salary - Monthly Income that we'll work with to give you an advice on how to manage Money

 * Currency - Wise choise of currency affects the success of investments.
  At least pay attention on: